Australian plate: Geography

-South of New Zealand the boundary becomes a transitional transform-convergent boundary, the Macquarie Fault Zone, where the Australian Plate is beginning to subduct under the Pacific Plate along the Puysegur Trench.
+South of New Zealand the boundary becomes a transitional transform-convergent boundary, the Macquarie fault zone, where the Australian plate is beginning to subduct under the Pacific plate along the Puysegur Trench.
 Extending southwest of this trench is the Macquarie Ridge.

-The southerly side is a divergent boundary with the Antarctic Plate called the Southeast Indian Ridge (SEIR).
+The southerly side is a divergent boundary with the Antarctic plate called the Southeast Indian Ridge (SEIR).

 The subducting boundary through Indonesia is not parallel to the biogeographical Wallace line that separates the indigenous fauna of Asia from that of Australasia.
-The eastern islands of Indonesia lie mainly on the Eurasian Plate, but have Australasian-related fauna and flora.
+The eastern islands of Indonesia lie mainly on the Eurasian plate, but have Australasian-related fauna and flora.
 Southeasterly lies the Sunda Shelf.

+To the east of Indonesia there appears to be under the Indian Ocean a deformation zone between the Indian and Australian plates with both earthquake and global satellite navigation system data indicating that India and Australia are not moving on the same vectors northward and have started a process of again separating.
+This zone is along the northern Ninety East Ridge which implies this area presently is weaker tectonically than the area where originally the Indian and Australian plates merged which is believed to have been further to the north west.
+There is also deformation in an approximately 1200 km zone north of the Southeast Indian Ridge between the Australian plate and the proposed Capricorn plate.

 Origins

+It is known that the Eastern Pilbara Craton within present day Western Australia, contains some of the oldest surface rocks on earth being pristine crust up to 3.8 billion years ago.
+Accordingly, the Pilbara Craton continues to be studied for clues as to the commencement and subsequent course of plate tectonics.